 Nevertheless, authenticity is not the only asset of Kieślowski’s feature and the seemingly simple story can be read in many ways.
 Personnel is not only a film about what art looks like from the backstage perspective, but it is also a critique of Polish culture in the mid 1970s.
-The theatre is run by manifold personal agreements, the artists are regular buffoons, the mainstream culture is dead and the only people who seem to be fond of art is the technical staff, who, occasionally and in secret, do things they themselves relish.
-Apart from that, as Kieślowski says himself, Personnel can be read as a metaphor of life – a story about the bitter initiation process and about amassing knowledge.
+The theatre is run by manifold personal agreements, the artists are regular buffoons, the mainstream culture is dead, and the only people who seem to be fond of art is the technical staff, who, occasionally and in secret, do things they themselves relish.
+Apart from that, as Kieślowski says himself, Personnel can be read as a metaphor for life – a story about the bitter initiation process and about amassing knowledge.
 The viewers who are not in favour of the later, more metaphysical Kieślowski, often dub this unusual and candid image one of the most noteworthy features of the Three Colours’ creator.

 Personnel, Poland 1975.
 Directing and screenplay: Krzysztof Kieślowski.
 Cinematography: Witold Stok.
 Scenography: Tadeusz Kosarewicz.
 Cast: Juliusz Machulski (Romek Januchta), Michał Tarkowski (tailor Sowa), Włodzimierz Boruński (technical director), Tomasz Lengren (cutter Roman), Irena Lorentowicz (scenographer), Andrzej Siedlecki (singer Andrzej Siedlecki) and others.
 Film Group TOR.
 Colour, 66 minutes.